 Both Charlie Gard and Alfie Evans were suffering from severe conditions that required extraordinary medical care to continue living.
 In both cases the parents wished to explore further medical care for their children and came into conflict with the doctors and hospitals caring for their sons.
 Both cases arose in Great Britain.
 These two conflicts dragged on and went through extensive court cases on multiple levels of jurisdiction.
 Regardless of the scientific merits of the medical opinion defended by the institutions in each case that further care was futile, the most shocking aspect of Charlie Gard’s and Alfie Evan’s situations was that the hospitals refused to allow them to be discharged at the request of the parents.

 Even worse, the hospitals insisted on and obtained court orders to disconnect the respirators of the infants in the clear knowledge that this would lead to rapid death.
-One can only imagine the desperation of fathers and mothers not convinced that nothing more can/should be done who are physically prevented from exploring other medical options and helplessly can only look on as their child dies.
+One can only imagine the desperation of fathers and mothers, not convinced that nothing more can or should be done, who are physically prevented from exploring other medical options and helplessly can only look on as their child dies.

 Charges of cruelty and human rights violations are not amiss, particularly when even the request of Charlie Gard’s parents that their son be allowed to come home to die was denied.
 The Bambino Gesù hospital in Rome run by the Church offered to provide free medical care to both boys.
 In neither case were there any credible charges that the parents did not sincerely want what was best for their sons.
 It appears they were the victims of a medical and legal establishment that refused to honor the most basic autonomy right of patients to seek out the best care they could find.
 It should be noted that the economic ethical arguments regarding resources did not apply to the final decisions to refuse to discharge the children since the parents had found alternative providers and charitable donations that would not cost the British tax payers anything.